 Each student is required to have a Social Security number when registering for class(es).
-International students are eligible for enrollment with F-1 and M-1 visas.
 Contact the Student Affairs office at 870-248-4000 for more information.

 Student Advisor System

 During registration, an advisor will be assigned to each student.
 The advisor will be a faculty member in the area most closely related to the student's major, and will help the student choose appropriate courses before registration each semester, and will direct students to information on financial aid, testing, etc.